Unboxed-Software/solana-course/content/token22-metadata.md

 - **`getMintLen`:** Retrieves the byte size required for storing a mint account on the blockchain.
 - **`TOKEN_2022_PROGRAM_ID`:** The program ID of the SPL Token program, necessary for interacting with SPL tokens.

 After that, we have the interface `CreateMintWithMetadataPointerInstructionsInputs`, which represents the inputs this function needs to work properly.
-Finally, we have the function itself, and here is a breakdown of the logic:
+Finally, we have the function itself.

+#### Function logic explanation:

 - It starts by getting the metadataPDA using `getMetadataAccountAddressOnMetaplex`, which we talked about above.
 - Counting the amount of lamports we will need to allocate the mint account, taking into consideration that we are using the metadata-pointer extension because it will increase the size of the mint since we will have to store a bit more data in it than usual (the metadata-pointer and the authority, who can change this metadata-pointer in the future).